How to Get Rid of Cockroaches

 Another product available in stores is a liquid concentrate designed to deter roaches.
 Once diluted, the liquid can be sprayed into cracks and crevices and other areas where roaches like to hide.
 You can also mop the floor and wipe counters with the solution!
 If you're wondering how to get rid of roaches overnight, this will be one of your best bets!

-Boric acid is one of the best home remedies for roaches if you are keen on taking the DIY approach.
+Boric acid is one of the best home remedies to get rid of roaches naturally.
 Mix equal amounts of boric acid, flour, and sugar to make a dough.
 Set balls of dough around the home where cockroaches can feed on it.
 The flour and sugar will attract the roaches while the boric acid will kill them.
-Simply place the dough where you know roaches are normal present, or under your refrigerator, stove, and the backs of cabinets and drawers.
+Simply place the dough where you know roaches are normally present, or under your refrigerator, stove, and the backs of cabinets and drawers.
 The boric acid will kill the roaches that will then become food for other roaches.
 While this is extremely effective at killing roaches, boric acid can be extremely dangerous for pets.
 If you have a furry friend around your house, do not try this at home.

 Pro Tip: Call a Licensed Exterminator